-What we are required to do
+What we were required to do

-IPART has been appointed under the Port of Newcastle (Extinguishment of Liability) Act 2022 (the Act) to determine the value of a one-off compensation payment that can be made by the operator of the Port of Newcastle to the State.
+IPART was appointed under the Act to determine the value of a one-off compensation payment that can be made by the operator of the Port of Newcastle to the State.

 Under the Act, this one-off compensation is to be calculated as the amount by which the financial value of the right to operate and lease the assets of the Port of Newcastle for 98 years would have been reduced, in the opinion of a reasonable person at the time the transaction deed was entered into, because of the inclusion of the reimbursement provision in the transaction deed.